tylim88/FirelordJS/README.md

 All the related projects V1 are still in development.

-You are asking when I am going to finish them?
+When I am going to finish them?

 Yes I am going to finish them by tomorrow because apparently high precision Typescript wrapper is something that is simple to make, which is totally NOT!